Explore Family-Friendly Colorado This Fall

 With your car full of apples, pumpkins and happy youngins, stop for dinner at Wellington Grill (where kids’ menu entrees come with ice cream) before turning in for the night.
 The Elizabeth Hotel in Old Town Fort Collins offers music-themed amenities like in-room record players and a chic rooftop jazz lounge with mountain views.

-Along the Grand Mesa Scenic Byway, the 20-plus original and reconstructed 19th-century structures of Cedaredge provide a peek into the town’s past.
-Snag breakfast at the unassuming Creekside Cafe for a taste of the area’s local prized harvest — apples!
+Along the Grand Mesa scenic byway, the 20-plus original and reconstructed 19th-century structures of Cedaredge provide a peek into the town’s past.
+Snag breakfast at the unassuming Lost Mesa Grill for a taste of the area’s local prized harvest — apples!
 Creekside’s scrumptious cinnamon-apple pancakes are a fan favorite and will get you rarin’ for a day of fruit picking at a nearby orchard.
 Each autumn, Cedaredge hosts its annual AppleFest (October) where festivalgoers can tour a classic car show, unwind in the beer garden, jam to live music and kick up dust in a 5K family fun run.
 Just south in Austin, you can pick peaches (and buy cherries) at family-owned and -operated Antelope Hill Orchards before you hit the road toward Hotchkiss.

 In Hotchkiss, stop in Farm Runners Station for fresh, western Colorado produce, like fuzzy peaches, plump cherries and leafy greens.
 Bring some of your bounty along to snack on while hiking the Needle Rock Natural Area.
 Or, stock up on picnic fixins and head to Paonia River Park to enjoy lunch with a soothing river soundtrack.

 From there, take Hwy.
 133 to Big B’s Delicious Orchards, where you can taste their organic, local juices and hard ciders.
 In the fall, all kinds of vegetables and fruits are available for picking, including apples (surprise!), carrots, chilies, squash and more.
-At Orchard Valley Farms & Market, scoop up scrumptious souvenirs in the form of jams, sauces, salsas, chutney and salad dressings.
-Close the day with the ultimate farm-to-table experience at The Living Farm Café where farm-fresh and organic produce star in every item on the menu.
+At Orchard Valley Farms & Market, taste wines and scoop up scrumptious souvenirs in the form of jams, sauces, salsas, chutney and salad dressings.
+Close the day with the locally sourced experience at nido, where you'll find homemade tacos and tamales brimming with flavors like jerk chicken with mango and apple pickles.
 Rest at the ranch-style Redwood Arms Motel off Hwy.
 133, known for its clean, cozy rooms and welcoming hospitality.

 Northeast of Denver, the surrounding plains of Wiggins are laden with orchards and farms that put out delectable crops like sugar beets, corn and cucumbers in the fall.
 Make your first stop the Prairie Ranch House for a hearty breakfast.
 This quintessential mom-and-pop establishment serves up house-made pies (grab one to go!) and warm, homey vibes.
 Next, make your way to Pope Farms Corn MAiZE & Pumpkin Patch for myriad fall family activities held every weekend in October.
 Navigate a 10-acre corn maze, play cornhole and sit around a campfire singing silly songs while making vacation memories.